Nikon D300 versus Nikon D200

 |Nikon D3 (⇒ lft | rgt)||Full Frame||12.1||4256||2832||no||23.5||12.2||2290||81|

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The D300 and the D200 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The table below summarizes some of the other core capabilities of the Nikon D300 and Nikon D200 in connection with corresponding information for a sample of similar cameras.
+The adjacent table lists some of the other core features of the Nikon D300 and Nikon D200 along with similar information for a selection of comparators.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Nikon D300 (⇒ rgt)||optical||YES||3.0||922||fixed||no||8000||6.0||12||no|

 |Nikon D500 (⇒ lft | rgt)||optical||YES||3.2||2359||tilting||YES||8000||10.0||no||no|

 Both the D300 and the D200 have been discontinued, but can regularly be found used on ebay.
 The D200 was replaced by the Nikon D300, while the D300 was followed by the Nikon D300S.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D300 and the Nikon D300?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (12.2 vs 10MP) with a 10% higher linear resolution.